sapiens/blog/_posts/2016-5-12-ddd-is-expensive-myth.md

 ---
 layout: post
-title: DDD is expensive Is A Myth
+title: DDD Is Expensive Is A Myth
 category: Domain Driven Design
 ---